underworldcode/UWGeodynamics/joss/paper.md

 # Summary

-The UWGeodynamics module facilitates development of 2D and 3D thermo-mechanical geodynamic models (Subduction, Basins, Orogenic systems).
+The UWGeodynamics module facilitates development of 2D and 3D thermo-mechanical geodynamic models (Subduction, Rift, Passive Margins, Orogenic systems etc.).
 It is designed to be used for research and teaching, and combined the flexibility of the Underworld Application Programming Interface, [@Moresi2002, @Moresi2003, @Moresi2007] with a structured workflow.